reiss-josh/CamelUp_Unity/README.md

 Scripts/CardPile.cs
 *   contains logic for piles of cards -- used for the winner/loser bets
 *   keeps track of which pile it is, how many cards are in it, etc.
+*	can have a card Added to it or can give itself back for scoring
 ```
 ```
 Scripts/Player.cs